It is important to realise that there is no one size fits all approach.

 Tip 2 – What are you paying for

-- Monthly management costs to continue optimising the ads
+- Monthly management costs to continue optimising and improving the ads

 Tip 3 – Reporting